 The time that comes to mind for me is when I made the big cross country move from Michigan to LA to pursue the arts.
 I had never lived more than three hours from home and I was leaving my comfort zone and everything I knew to forge and explore the bumpy road of discovery.
 It felt like a big risk because I was heading into the unknown in a much bigger way than I'd done before.
 I could fail, fall flat on my face.
 But, I went anyway and it was such an exciting, temperature-raising time in my life.

 Risk doesn’t have to be through grand public gestures.
 Internal risk involves leaping outside of our comfort zone.
 In fact, the switch often has to happen there, internally, before the great things transpire in our world.

-Within greatness, exploration and risk abide.
 The pillow talk between these two bedfellows is passionate and limitless and at times volatile, volatile only in terms of their mutual vibration, vibration that pushes them beyond what or who they were before.
 Surrendering to this powerful marriage means to continually step up, to grab onto exploration and risk and go, simply go.
 It’s momentum and marks the powerful agreement that this undeniable nuptial demands.